nickav/myspace/data/posts/0003_wasm_from_scratch.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

-This is because, much like embeded software, there is no C standard library!
+This is because, much like embedded software, there is no C standard library!
 OK, no problem, we've got the `--no-standard-libraries` flag.
 So let's try that and get another error:

 ```bash